 Overview

-On completion of this course you have:
+On completion of this MA you will have acquired many skills including:

-- The ability to critically appraise psychological research and practice in a range of settings
+- The ability to critically appraise psychological research and practice in a range of settings;

 - Skills in planning and implementing an effective research course

-Courses
+Courses include:

 - Psychological Assessment